 It was at the Grande Chaumiére that Parker was discovered by the art dealer Max Kaganovitch, who encouraged him to enter the prestigious Prix du Bührle, a competition with 350 other painters.
 When Parker won, Kaganovitch agreed to provide him with an allowance so that he could work without commercial pressures, “If you want castles and long cars” Kaganovitch told him, “you better go to another dealer.
 But if you want to paint, stay with me.”
-He did, and held his first of many one man exhibitions at Galerie Kaganovitch at 99 Boulevard Rspail, Paris, in 1952, and went on to successfully establish an international reputation as one of the outstanding abstract painters of the post-war era.
+He did, and held his first of many one man exhibitions at Galerie Kaganovitch at 99 Boulevard Rspail, Paris, in 1952, and went on to successfully establish an international reputation.

 Parker participated in the groundbreaking École de Paris exhibitions at the Galerie Charpentier along with other leading painters of the time, and the revolutionary Salon de Mai, aswell as exhibiting extensively across Europe and America, including: Cinq Américains en Europe, at the Stedelijk Museum Amsterdam, 1955; Trois Peintres, Marlborough Gallery, London, 1956; Expo Internationale des Peinture in Moscow, 1957; and The International Exhibition, Maine, USA, 1963.